ajadchhatkuli/ajadchhatkuli.github.io/_posts/2024-07-15-ihuman-instant-animatable-digital-humans-from-monocular-videos.markdown

 pdf: https://arxiv.org/pdf/2407.11174.pdf
 ---

-Personalized 3D avatars require an animatable representation of digital humans.

-Doing so instantly from monocular videos offers scalability to broad class of users and wide-scale applications.

 In this paper, we present a fast, simple, yet effective method for creating animatable 3D digital humans from monocular videos.